abindent/Python-Utility-Bot/README.md

 ## 📝 Task list
 - [x] To add custom prefix.
 - [x] To add eval command.
+- [x] To add games and activity commands in bot.
 - [ ] To format code and enhance it.
 - [ ] To add new discord modal here.